niermann/holoaverage/README.rst

 Citation
 --------

-When you use the script in your research work, please cite the paper describing the details of the averaging method.
+When you use the program in your research work, please cite the paper describing the details of the averaging method.
 The details can be found in

         | T. Niermann and M. Lehmann